 Prepare An Oral Hygiene School Kit

-is important for everyone to perform in order to maintain good oral hygiene, however, it takes a little more work when you have braces.
+Brushing and flossing is important for everyone to perform in order to maintain good oral hygiene, however, it takes a little more work when you have braces.
 Braces are a dental treatment that are meant to improve your oral health and better your smile, but this oral device annoyingly traps more food between your teeth than before.
 Trapped food is not only irritating—it can also get in the way of your social life at school.
 Get around this annoyance by creating an oral hygiene school kit!
 Buy yourself a cool bag and fill it with the following helpful dental tools:

 - Regular Toothbrush – Brush your teeth after every meal.
 If you’re having breakfast and/or lunch at school this tool will be extremely helpful!